-Swimming is a low-impact exercise that works all the muscles in the body.
+Swimming is a low-impact exercise that works almost all the muscles in the body.
 That's why many injured athletes turn to the pool to maintain fitness and rehabilitate an injury at the same time.
-It's also a healthy physically activity for people in their youth to older age.
+It's also a healthy physical activity for people in their youth to older age.

 But swimming is not without the possibility of an injury.
 Shoulder injuries are the most common injury in swimming.
-A proper swim stroke technique is crucial in injury prevention.
+A proper swim stroke technique is crucial to injury prevention.

 Here are five things to focus on to improve your swimming stroke and avoid injuries: